 Beacon Hose hosted more than 50 units for its 100th anniversary parade in 1999, and the parade continues to attract more than two dozen fire departments each year.

 After hosting the carnival for 50 consecutive years from 1969-2019, Beacon Hose was forced to cancel the 2020 carnival due to the COVID-19 pandemic.
-The 2021 event will be held in the fall for the first time.
+The 2021 event was held in the fall for the first time, and it will remain in October in 2022 (although the parade will move back to June).